 There are specialty labs that do functional testing and can give me information about whether someone has deficits that are occurring as a result of an eating disorder.
-Clients commonly will have low amino acids if restricting protein or low healthy fats if restricting fat consumption.
+Clients commonly will have low amino acids if restricting protein or fat consumption.
 When performed, this type of lab can help to motivate healthy eating.
 A client can see the cause and effect of her eating disorder behaviors.

 Physical exams can be revealing too.
 Poor circulation can be reflected in purple, cold toes.
 There is often swelling of the glands in the cheeks from purging.
 Some clients have extra hair growth resulting from low weight.
 Often we'll see a jump in heart rate with a change in position.
 Not all these signs are looked for in a routine examination.

 As these issues improve, I will review the strides that a client has made to validate all the effort that she has been making.
 This could even be, "remember when you couldn't let yourself have fun".
 No lab can measure that.